It was only a matter of time.

 The streaming video space is undeniably crowded, so Facebook had to find a way to make Facebook Watch stand out.
 There are three main ways Facebook Watch is different, all of which bode well for its staying power.

-- Original video content, which can be viewed through a new tab called “Watch,” is exclusive to Facebook Watch and can’t be seen anywhere else (with the exception of the live content available through deals like the one with Major League Baseball).
+- Original video content: Viewed through a new tab called “Watch,” the content is mostly exclusive to Facebook Watch and can’t be seen anywhere else (with the exception of the live content available through deals like the one with Major League Baseball).

 Facebook Watch’s personalization takes advantage of everything users already love about the platform – it’s personal, and it’s social.
 People love getting recommendations for the things they love, and they love sharing those things with friends.